jonhealy1/Solid_Voting/design_pattern_decisions.md

 In this application I have imported both SafeMath and Pausable from OpenZeppelin.
 SafeMath is for integer overflow/ underflow and Pausable is to allow the contract Owner to pause the contract in the case of an emergency.
 This is 'Circuit Breaker' design.

 I have chosen to make all the functions in my application public.
 I am using Bootstrap as that is what I have some experience with.
 The testing is done in the file, 'election.js' with the Mocha testing framework and the Chai assertion library which are both bundled in Truffle.
 I also use numerous Require statements in my contract to make sure that it operates Bug-free.

+I would like to continue to work on this application in the future.